Wi-Fi Hotspots

 How do I return a Wi-Fi hotspot?

-You can return the hotspot to any of our 16 branches.
-For some of our Frontenac County branches, the kit may not fit through the book drop so we ask that you please return the hotspot to the branch during open hours.
+You can return the hotspot to any of KFPL's 16 branches.
+For some of the Frontenac County branches, the kit may not fit through the book drop, so please return the hotspot to the branch during opening hours.
+Borrowers may be charged repair/replacement fees for devices returned through the library book drops.

-How long can I have the Wi-Fi hotspot checked out?
+How long can I have the Wi-Fi hotspot?

 Wi-Fi hotspots can be checked out for 1 week.
 They are renewable as long as no one else has a reservation.
-Please note that the hotspot will stop working when it is overdue.
+Please note that the hotspot will stop working once it is overdue.

-- Extended Hours - Our Pittsburgh Branch now has more hours during which you can access public internet and printing.
+- Extended Hours - The Pittsburgh Branch has extended hours during which you can access public internet and printing.

 - Public internet workstations at our 16 library branches.